SDA-SE/sda-dropwizard-commons/sda-commons-server-consumer/README.md

    public void initialize(Bootstrap<MyConfiguration> bootstrap) {
       // ...
       bootstrap.addBundle(ConsumerTokenBundle.builder()
-            .withConfigProvider(MyConfiguration::getConsumerToken) // required or optional is configurable in config.yml
+            .withConfigProvider(MyConfiguration::getConsumerToken) // required with exclude or optional is configurable in config.yml
-            // .withRequiredConsumerToken() // alternative: always require the token
+            // alternative1: always require the token if path in not matched by exclude pattern
+            // .withRequiredConsumerToken().withExcludePattern("publicResource/\\d+.*")
-            // .withOptionalConsumerToken() // alternative: never require the token but track it if available .build());
+            // alternative2: never require the token but track it if available
+            // .withOptionalConsumerToken()
+            .build());
       // ...
    }